 ILLINGWORTH / MITCHELL

-“Illingworth” was first named “Mitchell” when manufactured by Hudswell Clarke of Leeds for war work at the Ministry of Munition at Gretna Green.
-It was bought by the Bradford Corporation in 1922 to work passenger and goods trains on the Nidd Valley Light Railway between Pateley Bridge and Lofthouse and up to the reservoir site at Scar House.
-In 1930 it was renamed “Illingworth”.
+In 1916, Hudswell Clarke built an 0-6-0ST, with works number 1208 which was then used for war work at the Ministry of Munitions at Gretna Green.
+In 1922 it was bought by the Bradford Corporation to work passenger and goods trains over the Nidd Valley Light Railway between Pately Bridge and Lofthouse, and up to Scar House reservoir.
+It was initially named “Mitchell” after the waterworks engineer who was overseeing the reservoir project.

-Upon Closure of the line in 1936 it was sold to Sir Robert McAlpine Ltd., renamed “Harold” and worked upon the building of the huge Ebbw Vale steelworks.
-It was sold to Mowlems in 1940 and once again carried out war duties this time at Swynnerton and Ruddington, taking the name “Swynnerton”.
-In 1946 it worked on the Workington breakwater and then Mowlem’s Braehead power station before being consigned to scrap in 1957.
+In 1946 it worked on the Workington breakwater project and then Mowlem’s Braehead power station before being consigned to scrap in 1957.
 Somehow the engine survived intact, spending half its life as a rusting hulk, passing through several owners but never on public display.

 Join our newsletter!